Cosmo-Tech/azure-digital-twin-injector/README.md

 # CSV input format

-The injector is triggered by uploading a CSV file to an azure storage container and expects the following columns for twins:
+The injector is triggered by uploading a CSV file to an Azure storage container.
+CSV files must comply with the following naming convention:
- - `$metadata.$model`: The model id of the twin;
- - `$id`: The id of the twin;
- - `$entityDelete`: If true, the twin is deleted with all its in & out relationships, if false the twin is upserted; Optional.
-Default: false
- - one column for each property or telemetry, with complex properties flattened with dot-spearated headers. for instance given the following twin model:
+`<filename>.v<version_number>.csv` (for instance: `my_twins.v2.csv`).

+In order to illustrate file syntax we consider the following example twin
+model:
 ```json
 {
     "@id": "dtmi:com.example:flagpole;1",